parnic/NPMJS-rt-scraper/README.md

 The information returned includes movies opening this week, top box office, and coming soon.

 For each movie some information will be returned:
-* Movie title
+* Title
-* Movie Rotten Tomato meter rating (i.e. 93%, 45%, etc), or will show no score yet if not available
+* Rotten Tomato meter rating (i.e. 93%, 45%, etc), or will show no score yet if not available
-* Movie release date, for the opening this week and coming soon datasets
+* Release date, for the opening this week and coming soon datasets
-* Movie US domestic gross, for the top box office dataset
+* US domestic gross, for the top box office dataset

 ## Installation